ahmetozer/chroot-bin/Readme.md

 chroot /apps/bash/ /usr/bin/bash
 ```

-With Chroot-bin, instead of long command, you can create link to chroot
+With Chroot-bin, instead of long command, you can create link to chroot-bin
 and execute directly.

 ```bash